spacetelescope/stcal/docs/stcal/tweakreg/description.rst

 .. _STScI MAST Catalogs: https://outerspace.stsci.edu/display/MASTDATA/Catalog+Access

 If ``abs_refcat`` is set to 'GAIADR3_S3' the `HATS <https://hats.readthedocs.io/en/stable/>`_
-package will be used to access an S3 bucket containing a partitioned GAIA data release 3 catalog.
+package will be used to access an S3 bucket containing a partitioned Gaia data release 3 catalog.
 The combined source catalog
 then gets cross-matched and fit to this astrometric reference catalog.
 The results of this one fit then gets back-propagated to all the input images to align them all to the astrometric reference frame while maintaining the relative alignment between the images.

-For this part of alignment, instead of one of the above GAIA catalogs, users can supply an external reference catalog by providing a path to an existing file.
+For this part of alignment, instead of one of the above Gaia catalogs, users can supply an external reference catalog by providing a path to an existing file.
 A user-supplied catalog must contain ``'RA'`` and ``'DEC'`` columns indicating reference source world coordinates (in degrees).
 An optional column